walshbr/introduction-to-text-analysis/close_reading/close_reading.md

 **Text**: Take a look at that question mark.
 And then the curt second sentence.
 Your roommate put those things there on purpose to be rude.

 The list could go on and on.
-And we employ a similar range of skills when we read anything, be it fiction, poetry, historical documents.

-Close reading, then, might be best described as an activity in which a reader simply lets no detail go unquestioned.
+We employ a similar range of skills when we read anything, be it fiction, poetry, historical documents.
+Close reading tends to refer to the last category, and might be best described as an activity in which a reader simply lets no detail of the text go unquestioned.
+The best way at approaching a good close reading is by asking (and attempting to answer) questions of every piece of a text?
+Take the first sentence of the Sherlock Holmes story "A Scandal in Bohemia":

+> To Sherlock Holmes she is always *the* woman.

+Close reading is just one mode of understanding a text.
+It relies on the idea that sustained attention to a document will allow you to understand new things about it.